javierhonduco/dat-turing-machine/README.md

 ###About

-`A Turing machine is a hypothetical device that manipulates symbols on a strip of tape according to a table of rules.
-Despite its simplicity, a Turing machine can be adapted to simulate the logic of any computer algorithm, and is particularly useful in explaining the functions of a CPU inside a computer.` @Wikipedia
+"A Turing machine is a hypothetical device that manipulates symbols on a strip of tape according to a table of rules.
+Despite its simplicity, a Turing machine can be adapted to simulate the logic of any computer algorithm, and is particularly useful in explaining the functions of a CPU inside a computer." @Wikipedia

 ###Notes:

-*This is not a `real` Turing machine, the tape head should stay fixed, while the tape moves...
+*This is not a __real__ Turing machine, the tape head should stay fixed, while the tape moves...

 *It does not check the correctness of any input at all.